webrecorder/replayweb.page/docs/docs/develop/embedding.md

 ### Embed is too small / doesn't fill page.

-If the `<replay-web-page>` tag is the only element on a page, and you want it to use the full window width and height, adding the following
+If the `#!HTML <replay-web-page>` tag is the only element on a page, and you want it to use the full window width and height, adding the following
 CSS should fix the issue:

 ```css